 Looking to create a leaner physique?
 I always tell my clients to focus on high-quality dietary protein.
 Not only does protein regulate your blood sugar and help keep you lean, it is also needed for many biochemical processes in the body.
 Proteins consist of many hormones including growth hormone, insulin, thyroxine and antidiuretic hormone, which are all vital for proper body functioning.

 Eating two times the recommended daily amount of protein can help you maintain muscle when you diet, according to the U.S. Army Research Institute of Environmental Medicine.
 Too little protein leads to low energy, increased hunger and loss of lean body mass.
 You certainly don’t want that!
 Here are some of the least expensive dietary protein sources that will give you a lot of bang for your buck.
+Nothing out of the ordinary like sprouted chickpeas.

 1. Cottage Cheese.
 Greek yogurt has been gaining in popularity the past few years due to its high protein content, but cottage cheese is another worthy high-protein snack option.
 Typically cottage cheese is cheaper than Greek yogurt and does not have the added sugars that Greek yogurts often have.
 A ½ cup portion of cottage cheese has a whopping 14 grams of protein.